Homotopy in Exact Categories: The Projective Model Structure

 \begin{thm} Let $\mathpzc{E}$ be an exact category with enough projectives and which has all kernels.
-Then the projective model structure exists on $\textbf{Ch}_{\ge0}(\mathpzc{E})$.
-Moreover it is a left pseudo-compatible model structure with Waldhausen pair $(\tilde{\textrm{dg}\textbf{Proj}}(\mathpzc{E}),\mathfrak{W})$.
+Then the projective model structure exists on $ Ch_{\ge0}(\mathpzc{E})$.
+Moreover it is a strong left pseudo-compatible model structure with Waldhausen pair $(\widetilde{\textrm{dg}\textbf{Proj}}(\mathpzc{E}),\mathfrak{W})$.
 In particular the acyclic cofibrations are the degree-wise admissible monics whose cokernels are split exact complexes of projectives.
-If $\mathpzc{E}$ is elementary then it is cellular.
-In particular if $\mathpzc{E}$ is locally presentable and elementary then the projective model structure is combinatorial. \end{thm}
+If $\mathpzc{E}$ is \textbf{SplitMon}-elementary then it is cofbrantly generated.
+In particular if $\mathpzc{E}$ is locally presentable and \textbf{SplitMon}-elementary then the projective model structure is combinatorial. \end{thm}

-\begin{proof} The class of weak equivalences satisfies the $2$-out-of-$6$ property since it does so in $\textbf{Ch}_{+}(\mathpzc{E})$.
+\begin{proof} The class of weak equivalences satisfies the $2$-out-of-$6$ property since it does so in $ Ch_{+}(\mathpzc{E})$.
 Denote the class of fibrations by $\mathcal{F}$ and of weak equivalences by $\mathcal{W}$.
 Also denote the class of admissible monomorphisms with degree-wise projective cokernel by $\mathcal{C}$.
-Let us show that $\mathcal{F}\cap\mathcal{W}$ consists of quasi-isomorphisms which are admissible epimorphisms in each degree.
-In order to do this, one may first pass to a left abelianization and assume that $\mathpzc{E}$ is abelian.
-Here the argument is a simple diagram chase.
-By Proposition \ref{dgcomplete} and Proposition \ref{funcinproj}, it follows $(\mathcal{C},\mathcal{F}\cap\mathcal{W})$ is a (compatible) weak factorisation system with corresponding cotorsion pair $(\tilde{dg\textbf{Proj}(\mathpzc{E})},\mathfrak{W})$.
-In particular the cofibrations in the sense of Definition \ref{projmodbound} coincide with the class $\mathcal{C}$.
-It therefore remains to check that $(\mathcal{C}\cap\mathcal{W},\mathcal{F})$ is a weak factorisation system.
+By Proposition \ref{liftquasi} $\mathcal{F}\cap\mathcal{W}$ consists of quasi-isomorphisms which are admissible epimorphisms in each degree.